shibbo/DouBOL-Dash/README.md

 # What's supported
 DouBOL Dash can parse every single section in the file except for the last one (that's unknown).
 It can also render objects, and checkpoints.

+# Credits
+Thanks to StapleButter for the main BMD rendering code, and miluaces for minor changes.
+Icon was made by Kaio.